 Each Tranche 1 Unit is comprised of one common share (a "Common Share") in the capital of the Company and one-half (1/2) of one common share purchase warrant (each whole common share purchase warrant attaching to a Tranche 1 Unit, a "Tranche 1 Warrant") of the Company.
 The Company issued 6,760,805 Tranche 1 share purchase warrants and each Tranche 1 Warrant shall be exercisable to acquire one Common Share (a "Warrant Share") at a price per Warrant Share of \$2.35 for a period of 12 months from the closing date of the Offering.
 Each Tranche 2 Unit will consist of one Common Share and one-half (1/2) of one common share purchase warrant (each whole common share purchase warrant attaching to a Tranche 2 Unit, a "Tranche 2 Warrant") of the Company.
-The Company issued 4,075,786 Tranche 2 share purchase warrants and each Tranche 5 warrant shall be exercisable to acquire one Warrant Share at a price per Warrant shall be exercisable to acquire one Warrant Share at a price per Warrant shall be exercisable to acquire one Warrant Share at a price per Warrant shall be exercisable to acquire one Warrant Share at a price per Warrant shall be exercisable to acquire one Warrant Share at a price per Warrant Share of \$2.75 for a period of 12 months from the closing date of the Offering.
+The Company issued 4,075,786 Tranche 2 share purchase warrants and each Tranche Each Tranche 2 Warrant shall be exercisable to acquire one Warrant Share at a price per Warrant Share of \$2.75 for a period of 12 months from the closing date of the Offering.
 On August 21, 2021, 6,760,805 Tranche 1 and 4,075,786 Tranche 2 share purchase warrants expired.